gidjituser/HelloReact/README.md

 ## Introduction

 Gidjit is great for finding and launching apps/actions from your iDevice.
 The following guide will show you how to add and share your own React Native Apps/Actions within Gidjit.
-This current repo has a React Native bundled app that can be used as a demo from the Gidjit App.
+This current repo has a React Native bundled app that can be used as a demo from Gidjit.
+To run the demo

+* Install and Open Gidjit
-* From the Home screen of Gidjit create a Panel if not done so
+* From the Home screen of Gidjit create a Launcher Panel if not done so
 * Select the Panel from the Home screen to add the action
 * Press the button **"All Other Actions"** then scroll to and select **"React Native µApp"**
 * Press **"Select Github Zip URL"**
 * In the search field enter **"user:gidjituser"**
 * Select **"gidjituser/HelloReact"**
 * You should now see this repo.
 Press the blue box in the bottom right to select the bundled zip.
-* Complete setting up the action and press Done.
+* Complete setting up the action and press **"Done"**.
 * You can now launch the React Native action from Gidjit

 See the official [React Native website](https://facebook.github.io/react-native/) for an introduction to React Native.